bcosta12/Adaptive-Filtering/README.md

 # Adaptive-Filtering
-Developing Python functions to adaptive filtering problems, that are usually implemented by Matlab.
+Developing Python functions to adaptive filtering problems, that are typically implemented by Matlab.